BONUS Forum 2011This year the BONUS Forum showcased the latest knowledge

 produced by the BONUS+ projects that are ending in 2011.
-Over 80 participants came together in Gdansk, Poland on 24 october 2011, including representatives across different ministries and governmental research institues from the nine countries surrounding the Baltic Sea.
+Over 80 participants came together in Gdansk, Poland on 24 October 2011, including representatives across different ministries and governmental research institutes from the nine countries surrounding the Baltic Sea.
 During the panel

 sessions, the 16 BONUS+ projects shared results on themes related

 to multiple risks and stressors, past and future scenarios of the Baltic Sea, eutrophication

 The BONUS Forum 2011 aimed at encouraging and ensuring that the links between the BONUS+ results and important policy processes across the region are transparent.
 Moreover, that the knowledge generated is used effectively in the critical work across different sectors in efforts to ensure a better future of the Baltic Sea region.

 The 16 briefings prepared for stakeholders showcase key results of all the BONUS+ projects.
 For further coverage of the day's procedures, read 'BONUS Forum 2011: Baltic Sea faces even more critical challenges than previously thought, scientists say'

 Presentations by the BONUS Forum invited speakers and the BONUS+ project coordinators can be viewed by scrolling down the videos below and clicking on the chosen clip for online viewing.
 Each presentation is approximately 7 minutes long.

 Environmental challenges in the Baltic Sea Region, Linking science and policy

 Bonus: Together supporting research for a better future of the Baltic Sea

 by Peter Crawley, European Commission Directorate-General for Research & Innovation